-11.5 Questionnaire or interview
+12.5 Questionnaire or interview

+[Editor’s note: look for suitable reference with more information (Florence)]

+[Editor’s note: insert reference to questionnaire in Annex C]

 For some experiments, questionnaires or interviews may be desirable either before or after the subjective sessions.
 The goal of the questionnaire or interview is to supplement the information gained by the experiment.
 Examples include:

 Demographics that may or may not influence the votes, such as age, gender, and television watching habits;